-Email: ggray2@salemstate.edu/grgray320@gmail.com/g.gray@neu.edu
+Email:yuj@newpaltz.edu/ yujipostbox@gmail.com

 General Course Description

 Primary Course Objectives: To master the key terms and concepts of managerial accounting.
 To obtain a conceptual, technical and practical understanding of sources and uses of accounting information in the managerial process: what kind of information is needed; where and how this information can be obtained; and how this information is used by managers in carrying out their planning, controlling, problem solving and decision-making responsibilities.